julienroyulaval/DESeq2-MultiBatch/README.md

 # load counts
 counts <- read.csv(file = "counts.csv", row.names = 1)
 ```
-Samples are rows in the ColData, with variables as columns.
+Samples are rows in the ColData, with factors as columns.
 In the count file, rows are genes with samples as columns.

 ## Run DESeq2